 We use SharePoint to manage and control documents.

 In the software industry, you can write a wide range of documents, such as

 - requirement docs,

 - white papers, and

-- manage a back catalogue of previous documents.
+- manage a back catalogue of previous records.

 Technical Author’s Skill-set

-- Communication skills to write and communicate the narrative around the document
+- Communication skills to write the narrative around the document

-- focussed on detail – without it, the user could make mistakes, worse throw the document away as useless
+- focussed on detail – without it, the user could make mistakes, or worse, throw the paper away as useless

 - create a consistent process everyone can follow

 - teamwork – impossible to create documents without SMEs